metal3-io/metal3-docs/design/bare-metal-style-guide.md

 1. "The Bare Metal Actuator is in the cluster-api-provider-baremetal repo"
 1. "The 'baremetal' driver implements support for bare metal servers"

-## 4. For camel-cased identifiers in code, it is "BareMetal"
+## 5. For camel-cased identifiers in code, it is "BareMetal"

 Examples:

 1. "The BareMetalHost resource"

-## 5. It is never "bare-metal"